Byron/gitoxide/STABILITY.md

 Even though this project adheres to [semver], this guide aims to explain how semantic versioning is used exactly and how we aim to provide stability within an ever-changing codebase.

+Please note that this guide isn't stable itself and may be adjusted to fit changes in requirements or new ways are discovered.

 ## Terminology

 * _dependent crate_
   - A crate which depends on a crate in this workspace directly.
 * _downstream crate_
   - A crate which directly or indirectly depends on a crate in this workspace.
+* _workspace crate_
+  - A crate which is a member of this workspace and hence is stored in this repository
 * _breaking change_
   - A change in code that requires a `dependent crate` to adjust their code to fix compile errors.
 * _release_